Southeast Community Center (SECC)

 What kind of facilities is this going to be ?

-sambukabodhi asked about 1 month agoThe ballot language guiding the development of this project specified the community center will be focused on innovation, technology, art, recreation and the creative process.
+sambukabodhi asked 7 months agoThe ballot language guiding the development of this project specified the community center will be focused on innovation, technology, art, recreation and the creative process.
 The center will also have a large outdoor leisure pool with water slides, sprays and jets, decks, a lazy river and an open swimming area.
 Additionally, the community center will include a full-service library, recreational spaces like gymnasiums, fitness, weights, community spaces and indoor lap lanes.

 Follow Project